 Dalhousie University

 Dalhousie University is the largest university in Atlantic Canada and home to 56 Canada Research Chairs.
-Key research areas include sustainable ocean, healthy people; communities and populations; climate tech and clean energy; culture and society; sustainable food systems; and artificial intelligence and digital innovation.
+Key research areas include ocean sustainability and human health, communities and populations, climate tech and clean energy, culture and society, sustainable food systems, and artificial intelligence and digital innovation.
 Each area is supported by expertise in big data, innovation and entrepreneurship.
-Undergrads are offered access to research opportunities with experts, a large co-op program provides workplace experience, and all programs offer experiential learning.
+Undergrads are offered access to research opportunities with experts, a large co-op program provides workplace experience and all programs offer experiential learning.
 “Dalhousie offers an amazing balance, with the community feeling you’d find at a smaller university and the research excellence you’d expect from a larger one,” says president Kim Brooks.
-“With a thriving innovation hub, local farm to table markets, cultural centres and events, and robust ecosystems, Nova Scotia beautifully lays the framework for community, culture, knowledge and career building.”
-Dal’s main campus, located in the heart of Halifax’s historic South End, is warm and welcoming.
-It features historic stone buildings alongside contemporary architecture.
+“With a thriving innovation hub, local farm to table markets, cultural centres and events and robust ecosystems, Nova Scotia beautifully lays the framework for community, culture, knowledge and career building.”
+Dal’s main campus, located in the heart of Halifax’s historic South End, is warm and welcoming and features historic stone buildings alongside contemporary architecture.
 Two other downtown campuses are close to pubs, cafés and restaurants.
-A campus in Truro, N.S.—about an hour from Halifax—is home to the only agriculture program in Atlantic Canada.
+The Sexton campus is home to the faculties of engineering and architecture and planning, and the Carleton campus is home to the faculties of medicine, dentistry and health.
+The agricultural campus in Truro, N.S.—about an hour from Halifax—is home to the only agriculture program in Atlantic Canada.

 Quick facts